 The two faces of nuclear data

-Low energy nuclear science (LENS), where sub-nucleonic degrees of freedom can be ignored, straddles the fence between curiosity- and application-driven pursuits.
+Low-energy nuclear science (LENS), where sub-nucleonic degrees of freedom can be ignored, straddles the fence between curiosity- and application-driven pursuits.
 On the curiosity-driven side, low-energy (Ex < 1-4 MeV) nuclear structure offers a unique laboratory to examine the interplay between single-particle and collective behavior and to explore the transition from quantum to continuum behavior in a mesoscopic setting.
-LENS also plays an important supporting role in nuclear astrophysics, providing information needed for accurately modeling stellar energy generation and allowing isotopic abundances to be used in a manner similar to forensics to inform models of the astrophysical environments where heavy nuclei are formed.
-On the applied side, a well-quantified knowledge of low-lying nuclear structure and reactions is needed to model energy generation and isotope production for medical and industrial uses and national security and counter-proliferation communities.
+LENS also plays an important supporting role in nuclear astrophysics, providing information necessary for accurately modeling stellar energy generation, as well as utilizing isotopic abundances in a manner similar to that of nuclear forensics, to inform models of the astrophysical environments where heavy nuclei are formed.
+On the application-driven side, well-quantified knowledge of low-lying nuclear structure and reactions is needed to model energy generation and isotope production for medical and industrial uses and national security and counter-proliferation communities.

 One hallmark of LENS is that most theoretical descriptions are primarily descriptive rather than rigorously predictive at the level of accuracy and over the entire range of energies etc. needed for the applications listed above.
-As a result, targeted measurements coupled to a nuclear data evaluation process including post-publication review was created to use physically accurate modeling, guided by experimental information, to produce databases of recommended values that can be employed by the user communities.
-This work is carried out by a community that has similar components to other areas of physics including theory, modeling and experimental components.
-These individuals usually come from the LENS research community, but they then go on to study for many years under experienced evaluators in order to develop the highly-specialized skills needed for the work.
+As a result, targeted measurements are coupled to a nuclear data evaluation process (including post-publication review), created to use physically accurate modeling, guided by experimental information, to produce databases of recommended values that can be employed by the user communities.
+This work is carried out by a community that has similar components to other areas of physics, including theory, modeling, and experimental components.
+These individuals usually come from the LENS research community, but then go on to study for many years under experienced evaluators in order to develop the highly-specialized skills needed for the work.

 This manuscript will start with a description of the nuclear data evaluation process, and the organizations organization that carry it out.
-It will then describe two important cross-cutting nuclear data needs that are important to multiple applications; fission and neutron transport on the “Big 3” actinides (235,238U and 239Pu) and improved information regarding continuum nuclear states for reaction modeling.
-Following this will be a discussion of nuclear data needs for specific applications including medical isotope production, nuclear energy and national security/nonproliferation.
-It will then end with a discussion of the future of nuclear data, including the need to train the next generation of nuclear data evaluators and a new, Nuclear Data Interagency Working Group that has formed to formulate a national nuclear data plan to address high-priority needs for applied nuclear science and technology.
+It will then describe two important cross-cutting nuclear data needs that are important to multiple applications: fission and neutron transport on the “Big 3” actinides (235,238U and 239Pu), and improved information regarding continuum nuclear states for reaction modeling.
+Following this is a discussion of nuclear data needs for specific applications, including medical isotope production, nuclear energy, and national security/nonproliferation.
+It will then end with a discussion of the future of nuclear data, including the need to train the next generation of nuclear data evaluators and a new, Nuclear Data Interagency Working Group that has been formed to develop a national nuclear data plan to address high-priority needs for applied nuclear science and technology.

 The Nuclear Data Pipeline

 The first step in improving nuclear data involves the use of carefully-designed measurements with well-defined uncertainties.
-Following publication, these results go through a post-publication evaluation process that merges them with other data sets and results in the creation of data libraries of use to the application.
+Following publication, these results go through a post-publication evaluation process that merges them with other data sets and results in the creation of data libraries of use to the application communities.

-The Nuclear data evaluation process is comprised of four steps.
-The first, and potentially most important of these databases is the Nuclear Science Reference file (NSR) [NSR].
+The nuclear data evaluation process is comprised of four steps.
+The first, and potentially most important, of these databases is the Nuclear Science Reference file (NSR) [NSR].
 NSR contains references to published works from major LENS journals as well as internal reports from labs throughout the world.
-NSR serves as the start point for the data evaluation process.
+NSR serves as the starting point for the data evaluation process.
 Descriptive keywords are assigned to these articles by individuals with LENS backgrounds, enabling the use of this information in later portions of the evaluation process.